shrey802/unixchange/README.md

 -> P2P payment integration and exchange logic (API yet to decide). <br />

-# Features built but should be modified -
--> Google OAuth

 # Issues -
 -> Responsiveness === false;